How To Talk To Your Professors About Your Mental Illness

 • Visiting your university's psychological services can be another helpful resource if you are living with a mental illness or mental health challenge.
 Psychological services are designed to help students with specific mental health problems relating to academics.

 • Disability offices at many universities allow you to register your mental illness.
-This can make you eligible for relevant accommodations to help you succeed, such as extra time on exams, due date extensions when needed, access to extra office hours, and a variety of other supports.
+This can make you eligible for relevant accommodations to help you succeed, such as extra time on exams, due date extensions when needed, extra office hours, and a variety of other supports.
 This specific support is designed to help you succeed.

 • If you want to talk with a trained professional therapist, you can check with your local college or university counseling center or reach out to a counselor through BetterHelp.